The Batwa Cultural Experience

 The Batwa Cultural Experience of Bwindi Impenetrable National Park came short after the Batwa people had severely grieved with the effects of eviction from their ancestral land.
 Being one of the people who lived harmoniously in the tropical rainforests with the mountain gorillas, the government never minded about their good relationship with nature but evicted them forcefully from their traditional land without compensation.
 This left a great number of the Batwa gnashing teeth, most of them lost their lives, all lived as squatters on their own land, and others observed within the neighboring communities.

 The Batwa people today are living as conservation refugees on the outskirts of volcanic tropical forests which was their owned for centuries.
 This was a result of many nature conservationists who thought that the Batwa presence in the forests was a threat to the endangered species, which hurried the government by 1991 to force the people out of the Bwindi Impenetrable forests to gazette it as a National Park.

 Great thanks to Dr. Scott and Carol Kellermanns who came to rescue in 2001, the two bought land and start several programs that aimed at improving the lives of the Batwa who were squatters by then.
-They built and developed clean water sources, health facilities, education facilities and finally formulized a way on how the Batwa out of their cultures could generate income.
-They started the Batwa Developed Program (BDP) which is managed and operated by the local Batwa people working closely with the Batwa communities to ensure that the indigenous rights of the Batwa are highly observed and respected.
+They built and developed clean water sources, health facilities, education facilities and finally formalized a way on how the Batwa out of their cultures could generate income.
+They started the Batwa Developed Program (BDP) which managed and operated by the local Batwa people.
+Working closely with the Batwa communities to ensure that the indigenous rights of the Batwa are highly observed and respected.

 Though the major travelers go to Bwindi Impenetrable National Park for the incredible gorilla trekking tours but adding the Batwa cultural experience to one’s travel list makes the adventure so lively.